Ghuryafi/ICS344/README.md

 2. [Group Members](#group-members)
 3. [Documents](#documents)

+##Note
+All setup steps are in the report [Documents](#documents)

 ## Description
-This project provides hands-on experience in offensive security, cyber deception using honeypots, security event correlation and analysis through Security Information and Event Management (SIEM), and optionally defensive strategy formulation.
-Use a SIEM platform to collect and visualize data from both the victim and honeypot environments.
-Set up an attacker-victim environment, compromise a specific service, and replicate the attacks against a honeypot that mimics the service.
-Then, use a SIEM platform to collect and visualize data from both the victim and honeypot environments.
+This project offers practical experience in offensive security, cyber deception with honeypots, and security event analysis using a Security Information and Event Management (SIEM) platform.
+Participants will create an attacker-victim setup, exploit a specific service, and repeat the attacks on a honeypot replicating the service.
+The SIEM platform will be used to collect and visualize data from both the victim environment and the honeypot, with an optional focus on developing defensive strategies.

 ## Group Members
 - [@Ali-Alghuyafi](https://github.com/Ghuryafi)